Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Gold Plates at a Glance

-The Book of Mormon has several sections: the Plates of Nephi, the writings or abridgment of the larger history of the people of Lehi by Mormon, the writings of Moroni, and the abridgment of Mahonri Moriancumer, affectionately referred to as the brother of Jared in the abridgment by Moroni.
+The Book of Mormon has several sections: the Plates of Nephi, the writings or abridgment of the more extensive history of the people of Lehi by Mormon, the writings of Moroni, and the abridgment of Mahonri Moriancumer, affectionately referred to as the brother of Jared in the abridgment by Moroni.
 That anthropological library illustrates Mormon's nostalgia, the chief contributor to the record, regarding the days of Pre-Meridian Nephi.

 Mormon included a prayer of Pre-Merdian Nephi, a descendant of Exodus Nephi, lamenting the wickedness of his fellow citizens: